 Director of the Family Involvement Laboratory

-Rachel Ghosh is a first-year doctoral student in the HDQM program.
+Rachel Ghosh is a third-year doctoral student in the HDQM program.
 She received a B.A. in Psychology from the University of Michigan, with a minor in Community Action and Social Change.
-Her research interests include father-daughter relationships, father absence, and the impacts of father involvement on females’ emotional, intellectual, and social development throughout the lifespan.
-She is also interested in interventions to promote healthy development and resilience among fatherless females, and Public Policy work pertaining to the improved support of low-income, single-mother families.
+Her research interests include father-child relationships and the impacts of father involvement on children’s emotional, intellectual, and social development throughout the lifespan.
+She is also interested in interventions to promote healthy development and resilience among low-income children, and public policy work pertaining to the improved support of low-income, single-mother families.

 Dr. Jerry West is an affiliate at the University of Maryland, College of Education.
 His research interests include school readiness, child care and early education, mothers’ and fathers’ involvement in their children’s education, and kindergarten in the U.S. He received a Ph.D. in sociology from the University of North Carolina, Chapel Hill in 1979 with a concentration in social psychology.
 Over his 30+ year career, he has designed and directed national cross-sectional studies of preschool, school-age children, and adults, and national longitudinal surveys of children’s development and learning from birth through middle childhood.
 He has trained hundreds of graduate students, junior and senior faculty from different disciplines on how to accurately use data from the national child development, early childhood and elementary school studies to answer key questions in child development and education.
 As a Senior Fellow at Mathematica Policy Research for more than 10 years, Dr. West directed the Head Start Family and Child Experiences Survey (FACES) and other large-scale studies.
 Prior to joining Mathematica, he was the Director of the Early Childhood and Household Studies Program at the U.S. Department of Education’s National Center for Education Statistics (NCES).